sorgerlab/indra/README.md

 - Protein sequence mapping (`indra.preassembler.site_mapper.SiteMapper`)

-The internal assembly steps of INDRA including the ones listed above, and also a large collection of filters (filter by source, belief, etc.) are exposed in the [indra.tools.assemble_corpus](http://indra.readthedocs.io/en/latest/modules/tools/index.html#module-indra.tools.assemble_corpus) submodule.
+The internal assembly steps of INDRA including the ones listed above, and also a large collection of filters (filter by source, belief, the presence of grounding information, semantic filters by entity role, etc.) are exposed in the [indra.tools.assemble_corpus](http://indra.readthedocs.io/en/latest/modules/tools/index.html#module-indra.tools.assemble_corpus) submodule.
 This submodule contains functions that